EyadShabrawy/Infinite-Ascent/README.md

 # Infinite Ascent

 ## Description
-Infinite Ascent is a game where players navigate through obstacles, collect coins, and face challenging boss fights.
+Infinite Ascent is a game where players navigate through obstacles, collect coins, and have a boss fight.
 The game features character upgrades, and an engaging combat system.
-Players can enhance their armor, speed, and weapons using their coins to succuessfuly defeat the boss.
+Players can upgrade their armor, speed, and weapons using their coins to succuessfuly defeat the boss.

 ## Third-Party Plugins